 About Me

 In September 2022, I joined the Department of Astronomy & Astrophysics at the University of Toronto.
-For my thesis work, I study the evolution of stellar binaries in the centers of galaxies, and I'm advised by Drs.
+For my thesis work, I study the evolution stellar binaries in the centers of galaxies, along with other fun problems in few-body dynamics.
+I'm advised by Drs.
 Yanqin Wu and Scott Tremaine (CITA, IAS).
 My past work has focused on the dynamics of planetary systems, and I'm interested in a broad range of astrophysical problems.

 I'm passionate about developing my science communication skills and working with other academics to get the public excited about space!
 I'm part of a team of UofT students and postdocs developing coding-forward astronomy materials for high school students.
 I also wrote for Astrobites and served on their Education committee, and I helped lead UofT's monthly Astrotours lectures.